 Section IV (Refer to instructions for section IV) Note: Use Whole Dollars.
-Do not use Dollar signs, commas or periods between the numbers(eg. \$1,234 should be entered as 1234) Account due from current and former Employees [A] Number Of Accounts [B] Dollar Value(\$) 1.
+Do not use Dollar signs, commas or periods betwee entered as 1234) n the numbers(e eg. \$1,234 should be Account due from current and former Employees [A] Number Of Accounts [B] Dollar Value(\$) 1.
 Delinquent Amount due: 0 0